To review, here are several simple guidelines that you can use to choose the right roofing material for a residential or commercial structure:

 As outlined in the previous chapters, many businesses can benefit from the installation of green roofing to cushion urban heat exposure and promote a cleaner environment.

-A & J Reliable is one of the most trusted roofing contractors in the Tri-State Area.
+A & J Reliable, Inc. is one of the most trusted roofing contractors in the Tri-State Area.
 For professional recommendations on choosing the right roofing materials or to receive a FREE estimate on your next roofing project, please contact us today!
 We’re happy to help with any questions or concerns you may have to ensure the most reliable roofing in every project.